kyegomez/NanobotForge/README.md

 We would like to express our gratitude to the open-source community for their invaluable contributions and support in making NanobotForge a reality.
 Special thanks to Oppenheimer for inspiring us with their vision and dedication to scientific exploration.

 ## Contact
-For any inquiries or feedback regarding NanobotForge, please contact our team at nanobotforge@opensource.com.
+For any inquiries or feedback regarding NanobotForge, please contact our team at kye@apac.ai.
 We would love to hear from you!